PolyRun/HighVolumes/optimizations/analysis_polytopeCSC.md

 - div has gap 27 and we do one div per loop. in one loop we do 16 ops, this gives us a roof of 16/27 ~ 0.6.
 This roof is achieved by the fastest implementation that uses div
 - again using mul gives nice speedup.
 This time we don't reach memory roof exactly (c.f. again io test below).
 - maybe this is due to the dependency between operations that need to be executed on the add port (cmp, max/min) -> ideas are appreciated
+- theoretical memory roof for add port dependencies is 64/5 bytes/cycle
 ![readtest_dense](./benchmark_csc/csc_readtest_dense_io_mean.png)

 ## CacheUpdate